ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-case-study-array-search.md

 In the case of sequential search, it is easy to see that if the value is in position $i$ of the array, then sequential search will look at $i$ values to find it.
-If the value is not in the array at all, then we must look at $n$ values if the array holds $n$ values.
+If the value is not in the array at all, then we must look at all array values.
 This would be called the [worst case]{.term} for sequential search.
-Since the amount of work is proportional to $n$, we say that the worst case for sequential search has
+Since the amount of work is proportional to the size of the array, we say that the worst case for sequential search has
 [linear cost](#linear-growth-rate){.term}.
 For
 this reason, the sequential search algorithm is sometimes called